Explore all 4 Conflict Archetypes Based on the Conflict Blueprint Quiz

 At your best, you are:

-• struggle to stay in hard emotional moments
+- struggle to stay fully present in tension

 Your Greatest Growth Edge in The Art of REPAIR: